ProgrammersOfVilnius/pov-server-page/HACKING.rst

 - changelog2html.py -- a WSGI script that renders the system changelog
 - collection.cgi -- a CGI script that renders collectd graphs (forked from collectd upstream)
+- disk_inventory.py -- a standalone script that prints a map of all the disks and partitions
 - dudiff2html.py -- a WSGI script that renders disk usage difference pages
+- machine_summary.py -- a standalone script that prints the short summary of the machine (hostname, CPU, RAM, storage, network, OS)
 - update_ports_html.py -- a standalone script that generates
   the list of open network ports (not CGI/WSGI because it runs as root to get all the desired information)